sakuriee/AI-based-Clock-Drawing-Test-for-Dementia/Readme.md

 ## ⭐  How to Use
 1. Ensure that you have the necessary dependencies installed.
-2. Obtain a dataset of spiral and wave sketch images.
+2. Obtain a dataset of clock drawing images.
-3. Train the Parkonix algorithm using Teachable Machine, providing the dataset as input.
+3. Train the Dementia algorithm using Teachable Machine, providing the dataset as input.
 4. Save the trained model and export it in a compatible format.
-5. Integrate the Parkonix algorithm into your application and utilize it for Parkinson's disease detection.
+5. Integrate the Dementia algorithm into your application and utilize it for Dementia detection.

 <br>